-Rihanna at GQ Men of the Year Party 2012
+Rihanna in Red at Party for GQ's Men of the Year Issue

 Singer Rihanna first raised the temperature by posing almost nude for the cover of the latest issue of men's magazine GQ and the Barbadian beauty has now caused the mercury to go through the roof by turning up in a sultry red outfit for the 2012 GQ Men of the Year party, at Chateau Marmont in Los Angeles.